Chandranil16/Mynotes_app/README.md

-# 📝 MERN Notes App
+# 📝 Full-stack Notes App

 A full-stack **Notes-taking application** built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 It allows users to securely **create**, **read**, **update**, and **delete (CRUD)** personal notes.
 The app uses **JWT-based authentication**, **bcrypt password encryption**, and features a responsive UI built with **Tailwind CSS**.